BottyGPT / DocsGPT deployment story

-Step-by-step plan to deploy DocsGPT as the sitewide AI assistant on the docs site (Docusaurus) and the main professional site (Ghost).
+This document captures how we deployed DocsGPT as the sitewide AI assistant on the docs site (Docusaurus) and the main professional site (Ghost).
 One backend, one knowledge base, one widget embedded on both.
+It’s written as a showcase of the architecture choices we made.

 Related: AI assistant design, Roadmap.